OHBA-analysis/osl-dynamics/doc/models/hmm.rst

 - The **fractional occupancy**, which is the fraction of total that is spent in a particular state.
 - The **mean lifetime**, which is the average duration of a state visit.
 This is called known as the 'dwell time'.
 - The **mean interval**, which is the average duration between successive state visits.
-- The **switching rate**, which is the average number of visits to a state per second.
+- The **switching rate**, which is the average number of visits to a state (i.e. activations) per second.

 Summary statistics can be calculated for individual subjects or for a group.
 See the :doc:`HMM Summary Statistics tutorial <../tutorials_build/hmm_summary_stats_analysis>` for example code of how to calculate these quantities.